dnelson86/arepo/documentation/source/parameterfile.md

 **TypeOfTimestepCriterion**

   This parameter can in principle be used to select different kinds of timestep criteria for gravitational dynamics.
-However, AREPO presently only supports the criterion "0".
+However, Arepo presently only supports the criterion ``0``.

 -----